 In the photo I found of El Charro Cafe on the internet, the business-front looks exactly the same, only the cars are modern.

 Dressed in those get-ups, my Dad drove our family in our Pontiac station wagon, tan with a fake wood trim panel in the midsection, to El Charro Restaurant, in Lordsburg, New Mexico.
 It was adjacent to the Southern Pacific Railroad, fifty-four miles from our hometown, Deming.
-The place was revered by my siblings and for serving the hottest green and red chili sauce we’ve ever experienced.
+The place was revered by my siblings and I for serving the hottest green and red chili sauce, ever.

 I was terribly curious and wondered: who were those people?
 Where were they?
 And what happened to the woman?